dbashford/mimosa/README.md

  If there are extra files you need copied over, uncomment the `copy.extensions` config and add it to the list.
 Or, better yet, make a suggestion by [filing an issue](https://github.com/dbashford/mimosa/issues).
 No harm in me growing the list of extensions in the default.

+## Micro-Templating Libraries

+ Mimosa comes bundled with three different micro-templating languages for client rendering.
+[Dust](https://github.com/linkedin/dustjs), [Handlebars](http://handlebarsjs.com/), and [Jade](http://jade-lang.com/).
+As with the CSS and JavaScript meta-languages, the micro-templating libraries will be compiled when saved.
+In all cases, the resulting compiled templates will be merged into a single file for use in the client.

+ That single file is configurable (`compilers.template.outputFileName`), but by default it is kept at javascripts/template.
+When this file is injected via require, the behavior differs per library.

+#### Handlebars

+ Handlebars is the default templating langauge.
+The injected template javascript file provides a JSON object of templates.
+To access, for instance, a template originating from a file named "example.hbs", you'd do this...

+ `templates.example({})`

+passing in data the template needs to render in JSON format.

+ Handlebars also provides the ability to code reusable helper methods in pure JavaScript.
+You can code those in the meta-language of your choosing inside the `compilers.template.helperFile` file.
+The helpers and the templates are all pulled together via requirejs.

+#### Dust

+  TDB

+#### Jade

+  TBD

 ## Immediate Feedback

  Compilation of your assets is kicked off as soon as a file is saved.
 Mimosa will write to the console the outcome of every compilation event.
 Should compilation fail, the reason will be included in the log message.